 China is the number one producer of gold in the world, with an output of 355 metric tons a year.
 However, the country consumes 984 metric tons a year, thus having to import large quantities of precious metal.

 Looking into the list of top consumers of gold among major jewelry markets, India is right behind China, with around 849 metric tons of gold used mainly for jewelry.

 16. Indian jewelry market has a 29% share in global jewelry consumption.

 India has more than 300,000 gem traders and a jewelry industry that currently provides jobs for 4.46 million people.
 The fast-growing market is predicted to reach $103.06 billion by 2023 and almost double the number of employees to over 8.23 million.

-13. Revenue of the world’s largest jewelry company amounted to $53.7 billion in 2019.
+18. Revenue of the world’s largest jewelry company, LVMH Group, amounted to $54.5 billion.

-When it comes to jewelry retailing, the undisputed market leader is the French giant LVMH which rose in 1987 as a merger of Louis Vuitton and the liquor industry’s Moët Hennessy.
+When it comes to jewelry retailing, the undisputed market leader is the French giant LVMH, which rose in 1987 as a merger of Louis Vuitton and the liquor industry’s Moët Hennessy.

-14. The most expensive diamond necklace is worth $55 million.
+19. The most expensive diamond necklace is worth $55 million.